TheIdentitySelector/thiss-js/docs/components.rst

 This example assumes the client uses the shibboleth SP but all SPs provides a mechanism to initiate a login flow.
 This is typically triggered by sending the user to a URL that triggers the SAML authentication request.

-The login button component accepts the following configuration parameters in the call to DiscoveryComponent
+The login button component accepts the following configuration parameters in the call to DiscoveryComponent.

-* loginInitiatorURL: <string|callable> a URL compatible with the Shibboleth login initiator protocol - can act as both discoveryRequest and discoveryResponse
+* loginInitiatorURL: <string|callable> a URL compatible with the Shibboleth login initiator protocol - can act as both discoveryRequest and discoveryResponse.
-* discoveryRequest:  <string|callable> a URL or callable that initiates a discovery flow
+* discoveryRequest:  <string|callable> a URL or callable that initiates a discovery flow.
-* discoveryResponse: <string|callable> a URL or callable that handles a discovery response
+* discoveryResponse: <string|callable> a URL or callable that handles a discovery response.
-* persistenceURL: <string> the URL of the persistence service
+* persistenceURL: <string> the URL of the persistence service.
+Note that when the hostname in this URL is different from that in the URL for the source of the thiss-js code, using the Storage Access API will be disabled.

-* entityID: <string> The entityID of the SP
+* entityID: <string> The entityID of the SP.
-* trustProfile: <string> The name of a trust profile published by the SP
+* trustProfile: <string> The name of a trust profile published by the SP.

 * MDQ: <string|callable> a callback (either function or MDQ service URL) used to lookup metadata.
 By default the MDQ service configured will be used.
 * pinned: <string> the entityID of a pinned IdP.
 This has the effect of overriding the default choice in the button and persisting it.
-* backgroundColor: <string> (default '#FFFFFF') the background color of the iframe where the button is rendered
+* backgroundColor: <string> (default '#FFFFFF') the background color of the iframe where the button is rendered.
-* color: <string> (default '#0079ff') the color of the button
+* color: <string> (default '#0079ff') the color of the button.

 The login button is rendered in an iframe with a fixed size.